hjudgesac/joule_integration_sfsf_public/prepare_for_activation/prepare_for_activation.md

 ## 3. Verify Supported Data Centers for Joule

-SAP Joule in selected data centers but this list is expanding on regular basis.
+Joule is supported in selected data centers, but this list is expanding on regular basis.
 See the list of [Data Centers Supported by Joule](https://help.sap.com/docs/joule/serviceguide/data-centers-supported-by-joule).
+The BTP subaccount should be in one of these supported data centers for Joule setup.
+We will create this subaccount in later steps.

 ## 4. Validate Global User ID of SuccessFactors User